skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 ❓ Why use the Web UI when Tasmota can do this via command line?

 ⭐ Makes it easily adjustable in Web UI vs using the Tasmota command line.
+Set each day to water (daily, every other day, or just particular days of the week).

 Setup a sunrise starting timer for to run for 15 minutes.
 Be sure to put check in `Enable Timers`, `Arm`, and `Repeat` .